 Lisa Gersten, VP of External Relations (she/her/hers), is responsible for managing and developing key stakeholder relationships including major individual and institutional funders and supports the CEO and Board in their donor engagement and board development efforts.
 Prior to Moving Traditions, Lisa worked as an Assistant District Attorney, senior policy specialist, and most recently spent 11 years as a Senior Vice President of Business Development and Strategic Planning in the legal services industry.
 Lisa received her BA from Barnard College and holds a JD from Columbia Law School.
 She lives in New York City with her husband and has three fabulous daughters.
 A lover of Broadway musicals, Lisa also enjoys her morning walks in Riverside Park with her dog Honey and spending time at the Delaware beaches.

-Paige GoldMarche (she/her/hers) is the Director of Kol Koleinu, a year-long fellowship that gives teens across the country the skills to take part in Jewish, feminist social change-making.
+Paige GoldMarche (she/her) is the Director of the Meyer-Gottesman Kol Koleinu Teen Feminist Fellowship and understands the power that is feminist teens bonding over the drive to change their communities for the better.
+Sitting in a circle with Kol Koleinu fellows as they bask in the feminist community they’ve built together and the change they have learned to make over the program year is inspiring.
+Paige uses her experience community building and leadership developing over 10 years at Hillels in Boston and Chicago to empower her fellows in Kol Koleinu.
 Paige holds an MA degree in Jewish Communal Service from Baltimore Hebrew Institute at Towson University, a Certificate in Non-Profit Studies from Johns Hopkins University, and a BA in International Development and Social Change from Clark University.
-When Paige isn’t connecting educators and teens to life-changing curriculum, she can be found hanging out with her wife and amazing kids, hunting down the best playgrounds in their new neighborhood in Philadelphia, and appreciating new and funky beers!
+When Paige isn’t connecting educators and teens to changemaking curriculum, she can be found with her wife and kids and hosting Shabbat and holiday meals, and building community amongst her friends and neighbors in Philadelphia.

 Andi Kaufman, Midwest and Canada Regional Director, (she/her/hers), is excited to bring Moving Traditions programs and opportunities to her local community.
 Andi firmly believes in engaging local teens on a lifelong path of Jewish involvement.
 A native of Nebraska, she has spent the bulk of her professional career in the Jewish non-profit space.
 Andi has been heavily influenced by her experiences at overnight camp and in youth groups which she attributes to establishing her strong connection to Judaism.
 She holds a B.A. in Telecommunications and Jewish Studies from Indiana University and is an alumna of USY’s Nativ program.
 In her spare time, you can find Andi playing board games, crafting and listening to Broadway showtunes with her husband and twin boys in Buffalo Grove, IL.